-The WMSB website, The Bureau, developed originally as a site mainly focused on promoting activity, needs to be reworked in the short term to become a place where knowledge is freely and openly shared with the network (supported by social mediaand a newsletter).
+The WMSB website, The Bureau, developed originally as a site mainly focused on promoting activity, needs to be reworked in the short term to become a place where knowledge is freely and openly shared with the network.

-The web activity should tie into the proposed Talent Platform.
-The idea was proposed as part of the LEP consultancy but its function remained unclear, which is unsurprising, given that it is still in an early stage of development.
-It seems to have a role in promoting emerging talent from the region
+The web activity should tie into any proposed Talent Platform.
+The idea was proposed as part of the LEP consultancy but its function remained unclear to delegates, perhaps because it is still in an early stage of development.
+It may have a role in promoting emerging talent from the region

 That idea was strongly welcomed and essential to helping regional talent to reach – and indeed push – the standards to the levels needed to service leading broadcasters, design the games that can compete in a global market, and ensure that new studio spaces are filled with local content.

 (An Accelerator programme was proposed as part of the Channel 4 bid and may be developed through new funding to help support industry growth, although no announcements have yet been made.)

 COORDINATION: A ONE-STOP COLLABORATIVE HUB

 Any ambitious strategy needs to have a focal point, where emerging talent can find the data and knowledge they need.
 Ad hoc coordination is a serious weakness, raising hopes before crashing.